-This section describes how to install the Driver libraries.
+This section describes how to install the API function libraries.

-Before installing the hardware on the PC, install the driver library from the bundled disk provided with the board.
+Before installing the hardware on your PC, install the Driver libraries from the bundled disk.

 The following description assumes the operating system as Windows XP.
 Although some user interfaces are different depending on the OS used, the basic procedure is the same.